muzipiao/GMObjC/README.md

 ## Installation

-There are three ways to use GMObjC in your project:
+The method of using GMObjC in the project is as follows:

-* using CocoaPods
+* Use CocoaPods
-* using Carthage
+* Use Carthage
-* manual install (build frameworks or embed Xcode Project)
+* Compile to Framework/XCFramework
+* Drag into the project source code

 ### CocoaPods